wunderwuzzi23/blog/content/posts/2020/mozilla-bug-bounty-credential-hunt-phabricator-token.md

 The response of the request showed that the token impersonated a Mozilla account.
 At that point I knew, what I needed to know - there was no need to perform any other action.

 ### Reporting
 **I promptly reported this issue to Mozilla and they fixed it basically immediatley**.
-They also performed investigations to ensure misuse had occured and searched for variants.
+They also performed investigations to ensure no misuse had occured and searched for variants.

 It was impressive to watch Mozilla's professionalism during the response.